 Stop the Bleed - Launched in October of 2015 by the White House, Stop the Bleed is a national awareness campaign and a call to action.
 Stop the Bleed is intended to cultivate grassroots efforts that encourage bystanders to become trained, equipped, and empowered to help in a bleeding emergency before professional help arrives.
 Galveston County MRC has Stop the Bleed kits available during deployment and at Community Service events.
-Here is a training video on our bleeding control kits.
+Here are two training videos on our bleeding control kits.

 MRC Leadership Training - Training entails a one-day program designed to educate selected MRC volunteers disaster team leadership skills.
 The program is scenario based.

 FEMA ICS 100, 200, 700, and 800 - These courses cover the basic features of Incident Command and National Incident Management Systems used during emergencies.
 Visit the FEMA website or click the links below to take these courses online.